 Quick start: how fellowship applications usually begin

-(you don't need a finished proposal to start these conversations)
+(You don’t need a finished proposal to start these conversations)

-1. Identify a Research Community
+- Identifying a relevant Research Community

-2. Make early contact
+- Making early contact

-3. Discuss sponsorship and feasibility
+- Discussing sponsorship and feasibility

-4. Check if an internal Expression of Interest (EOI) is required
+- Checking whether an internal Expression of Interest (EOI) is required

 Identify a Research Community (who to contact first)

-• Identify potential sponsors or collaborators
+- Identify potential sponsors or collaborators

-• Discuss suitability for different fellowship schemes
+- Discuss suitability for different fellowship schemes

-Explore our research communities.
+Explore our Research Communities

 Finding and talking to a sponsor

 In many cases, potential sponsors are identified through early conversations within a Research Community.
 Some applicants may already have an academic at Imperial in mind and can approach them directly.
+It is normal to have exploratory conversations with more than one potential sponsor.

-• Research alignment and feasibility
+- Research alignment and feasibility

-• Infrastructure or resource requirements for your project
+- Infrastructure or resource requirements

-Explore our academic staff profiles.
+Explore our academic staff profiles

 What is an Expression of Interest (EOI)?

-How EOIs are reviewed and decisions are made?
+How EOIs are reviewed and decisions are made

 What happens after you submit an EOI

+At EOI stage, decisions are made across multiple applications and are often driven by scheme-level constraints rather than the quality of individual proposals.
 Where an EOI is not taken forward, feedback may be limited due to the volume of applications and scheme constraints.

 Applicants take different approaches while awaiting an internal outcome, depending on their circumstances and the external deadline.
 If you have not heard from us within the indicative timeframe, you are welcome to contact the fellowships team for an update.

-Additional Support available
+Additional support available

-More information: Early Career Researcher Institute – Fellowship FAQs.
+Early Career Researcher Institute – Fellowship FAQs

 Equity, Diversity and Inclusion and adjustments